Posted on Leave a comment

 Numbers tell the truth

-When you create content for your business you’re bound to have bits that you’re really pleased with and others that felt a bit half hearted.
-Some things will get planned ahead and others will be ad hoc depending on what’s happening that day.
-If you’ve shared something on social media and it gets lots of comments you might feel that it’s done well.
+When you create content for your business, you’re bound to have bits that you’re really pleased with and others that feel a bit half-hearted.
+Some things will get planned ahead, and others will be ad hoc depending on what’s happening that day.
+If you’ve shared something on social media and it gets lots of comments, you might feel that it’s done well.
 However, your impression of how a piece of content has performed might not be accurate.
 Only the numbers will give you the real picture.

-For example, a blog post that appeared to gather tumbleweed when you posted in on Facebook might have brought lots of new visitors to your website.
-Unless you’ve got Google Analytics set up you won’t know.
-It might have brought you a new customer or two but you’ve written it off as a failure.
+For example, a blog post that appeared to gather tumbleweed when you posted it on Facebook might have brought lots of new visitors to your website.
+Unless you’ve got Google Analytics set up, you won’t know.
+It might have brought you a new customer or two, but you’ve written it off as a failure.

 Where do you focus your attention?